Nivani/nvnh.io/src/pages/blog/blog-posts/3-underrated-things-great-developers-do.md

 ### 2. Share what you learn

-I'm not talking about: "Here's how I heard they do X at FAANG, and by the way: we should do this here too!"
-but rather: "Here's what I found out about this undocumented part of the code."
+I'm not talking about "I heard they do X at FAANG, and by the way: we should do this here too!", but rather: "Here's what I found out about this undocumented part of the code."

 When you're new to a codebase, you have a unique view on it.
 Use this unique view to make it easier for developers coming after you.
 Ask yourself: "What piece of information was I missing?
 What made the codebase click for me?".
 Focus on patterns that help someone understand the code as a whole, or a notoriously difficult part of the code.
 Create diagrams (see [C4 model](https://en.wikipedia.org/wiki/C4_model) for inspiration) with some text and share them with your colleagues.
 Either in your team chat, or in a dedicated knowledge sharing session.